skyra-project/haste-server/haste-server/README.md

 ![Skyra Logo](https://cdn.skyra.pw/gh-assets/skyra_avatar.png)

-# Skyra Project HasteServeer Image
+# Skyra Project HasteServer Image

 **The HasteServer image used to provide a reliable, self-controlled and self-hosted HasteServer for Skyra**